tmalsburg/chamois/README.md

 Message	0.000							Start of session CenteredInstructions	0.000	14.055			Welcome to this study!
 SubjectIDPage	14.070	18.509				subject01
-CenteredInstructions	36.955	40.270			Now, on to the real experiment!
 ReadingTrial	40.271	43.455	1	b	While Bill hunted the deer that was brown and nimble was hunted by Bill.
 1579e43f-2b0d-4370-9169-057397713067_ReadingTrial_001_b.png	77,704,221,761;239,704,355,761;373,704,545,761;563,704,651,761;669,704,785,761;803,704,919,761;937,704,1025,761;1043,704,1187,761;1205,704,1293,761;1311,704,1483,761;1501,704,1589,761;1607,704,1779,761;1797,704,1857,761;1875,704,2019,761
 YesNoQuestionTrial	43.470	48.545	1	b	Did Bill hunt the deer?	no	1579e43f-2b0d-4370-9169-057397713067_YesNoQuestionTrial_001_b.png
 ReadingTrial	48.560	52.726	21	filler	No head injury is too trivial to be ignored.
 1579e43f-2b0d-4370-9169-057397713067_ReadingTrial_021_filler.png	77,704,137,761;155,704,271,761;289,704,461,761;479,704,539,761;557,704,645,761;663,704,863,761;881,704,941,761;959,704,1019,761;1037,704,1265,761